TylerBoni/autopilot-433-remote/README.md

 ### Antennas

-If you are having issues with the remote learning, I highly reccommend an antenna on the TX and pressing the antenna to the back of the remote.
+If you are having issues with the remote learning, I highly reccommend an antenna (wire curled in circles works fine) on the TX and pressing the antenna to the back of the remote.
 This is the only wy I was able to make the remote learn the codes as the signal fro mthe tx is too weak.

 ## Remote Control Functions